decentraland/adr/RFC/RFC-9-on-chain-validators.md

 The final goal is to have a set of different upgradable smart contracts managed by the DAO needed that emulates the subgraphs.
 The DAO will be in charge of upgrade them in case of any issue or new logic needed.

 **Disclaimer: This document also describes migration ideas needed to make profile validations possible.
 The effort needed for the migration won't be covered.
-It will require a new RFC or ADR describing the migration proposal.**
+It will require a new RFC or ADR describing the migration proposal.
+Lambdas are out of the scope for this iteration as they are not part of the Decentraland Protocol.**

 ## Analysis